trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 <img src="https://github.com/trustcrypto/trustcrypto.github.io/raw/master/images/image78.png">

-***PRO TIP*** - Backup can take a long time if your Keyboard Type Speed is set to a low setting.
-To speed this up go to Preferences in the OnlyKey Chrome app and select a higher setting, 9 usually works well.
+{% include tip.html content="Backup can take a long time if your Keyboard Type Speed is set to a low setting.
+To speed this up go to Preferences in the OnlyKey Chrome app and select a higher setting, 9 usually works well." %}

 ### Backup Without OnlyKey App {#backup-without-onlykey-app}